Avoiding Flawed

 Climate science denial websites are expressing

-great pleasure that these demos are being advanced.
+that these demos are being advanced.

 Using the demos to "debunk AGW."